nhochdrei/angular-swipe-list/projects/angular-swipe-list/README.md

 `npm i @nhochdrei/angular-swipe-list --save`

-To bee able to use it, don't forget to import the `SwipeListModule` in your app.module.ts.
+To be able to use it, don't forget to import the `SwipeListModule` in your app.module.ts.

 ## Demo